Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 {% endraw %}
 ```

 Look at that!
-We used the `template syntax` just like when we defined the variable in the build YAML, but now set the default value for the `tags` parameter and get the same effect.
+I used the `template syntax` just like when we defined the variable in the build YAML, but now I set the default value for the `tags` parameter and get the same effect.
 And it can be overridden by the caller.
-It this is an ok default for the caller, this parameter can be omitted.
+This parameter can be omitted if the default values ok for the caller.

-> Note that the tags uses macro syntax (runtime) for the default values.
-If we're not on main the parameter will look like this:
+> Note that `tags` uses macro syntax (runtime) for the default values.
+If we're not on the main branch, the parameter will look like this:
 >
 > ```yaml
 >  - name: tags